Dietetic Internship/Master of Science in Advanced Dietetics

 Program Features

-- Eighteen-month program that combines supervised practice with earning the Masters of Science in Advanced Dietetics
+• 18 month program that combines supervised practice with earning a Masters of Science in Advanced Dietetics

-- Individualized placements according to your interests and where you live
+• Individualized placements according to your interests, goals, and where you live

-- Concentration in disease prevention and health promotion challenges interns to promote health in every practice setting
+• Our program concentration in disease prevention and health promotion challenges interns to promote health in every practice setting.

 Program Schedule